R2 expressway (Slovakia): Chronology

 In October 2012, work began on an almost 6 km half-profile bypass around Žiar nad Hronom, which was put into operation on 15 December 2014.

 On 10 November 2015, a 10.4 km long section Pstruša - Kriváň (in construction since 2013) was opened to traffic for a cost of EUR 177 million, after construction there was completed by Doprastav.

 The 7.8 km section between Zvolen East and Pstruša has been put into operation in May 2017, receiving a EUR 44 million contribution from the European Union.

 A 13.5 km section Mýtna - Lovinobaňa, Tomášovce was opened in late 2022.

+Under construction since March 2020, the 9.2 km long section Kriváň - Mýtna was financed from the state budget, and was carried out by a consortium of Doprastav, Strabag and Eurovia SK/CZ.
+The section opened to traffic on 20 November 2025, and features the longest highway bridge in Slovakia.

 Future development

 Several sections of the R2 are under planning or in development.

-The 9.1 km long section Kriváň - Mýtna is under construction since March 2020.
-The construction of this section of the highway is financed from the state budget, and is carried out by a consortium of Doprastav, Strabag and Eurovia SK/CZ.

 A further 14.3 km of the R2 is being built near Košice, South - Košické Oľšany, where the R2 will be shared with R4.
 Construction there began in March 2022 at a total cost of EUR 202 Million with VAT, cofinanced by the European Union.